Farmers Markets Respond to COVID-19 — Best Practices, Examples, and Resources

 - Follow simple CDC rules for washing hands and not touching faces.
 Add additional handwashing facilities for vendors and customers.
 Have signs posted as a reminder.

 - Make sanitary gloves required for market staff who handle money, tokens, or vouchers and remind staff about handwashing procedures.
-Masks are not recommended for healthy adults unless they are caring for someone with COVID-19, market staff may ask about their use.
-Referring staff to information from trusted sources on mask usage may help reassure them.

 - If it seems right to stay open in your area, being really proactive on social media, with signs at the market, etc. about what you ARE doing.